-Use this pre-built export to read data from a spreadsheet and output easy-to-use records.
+Use this export to read data from a spreadsheet and output easy-to-use records.
 You can clone this step any number of times for your different flows and use cases.

-To configure your export:
+To configure the settings:

 -